 After your coffee at Café de Flore, be sure to walk the stunning gardens of Luxembourg in Saint Germain.
 The Jardin du Luxembourg was constructed at the request of the Italian-born Marie de Medici, Queen of France, in 1612.
 She also commissioned a stunning palace, which today is where the French Senate meets.
 In my opinion, this garden is the prettiest in all of Paris.
 It’s easily a must-visit for a relaxing Parisian afternoon.

-This lovely square in Paris is great for luxury shopping, but even if you don’t have that kind of a budget, you can still get some great photos in front of the classic and elegant Parisian architecture.
+This lovely square in Paris is great for fine jewelry shopping, but even if you don’t have that kind of budget, you can still get some great photos in front of the classic and elegant Parisian architecture.
 Place Vendôme is a must-see!